Shinji Mikami: Resident Evil (1993–1996)

 After the release of Goof Troop, Mikami began development in 1993 of a horror-themed adventure game for the PlayStation set in a haunted mansion, called Resident Evil, originally conceived as a remake of Sweet Home (an earlier Famicom game by Capcom based on the Japanese horror film of the same name).
 Sweet Home director Fujiwara entrusted Mikami, who was initially reluctant because he hated "being scared", with the project, because he "understood what's frightening."
 Mikami said that Resident Evil was a response to his disappointment with Zombi 2, a gory 1979 film by Italian director Lucio Fulci; Mikami was determined to make a game with none of the failings of the movie.
 The resulting game became Biohazard, an action-adventure game which combined 3D polygonal characters and objects with pre-rendered backgrounds and featured zombies (among other monsters) heavily influenced by George A. Romero's Dead films.
 The game was retitled Resident Evil during its English localization under Capcom USA's suggestion and was released in Japan and North America on March 22, 1996, and became one of the PlayStation's first successful titles.
 It was the first game to be dubbed a survival horror, a term Capcom coined to promote the game.
 It was later ported to the Sega Saturn.

 Resident Evil was considered the defining title for survival horror games and was responsible for popularizing the genre.
 Its control scheme becoming a staple of the genre, and future titles would imitate its challenge of rationing highly limited resources and items.
 The game's commercial success is credited with helping the PlayStation become the dominant game console, and also led to a series of Resident Evil films.
 Mikami had creative control over the screenplay and script of the first movie being dubbed a creative consultant.
 They had Mikami in this position to make sure fans of the games would be happy.
 He then dropped out of the later movies because he believed that the movies were heading in the wrong direction.
-Many games have tried to replicate the successful formula seen in Resident Evil, and every subsequent survival horror game has arguably taken a stance in relation to it.
+Many games have tried to copy the successful formula seen in Resident Evil, and every subsequent survival horror game has arguably taken a stance in relation to it.